rostools/r-cubed-intro/paper.md

 Workshop participants were mostly PhD and post-doctoral researchers in the field of diabetes, most of whom were beginners in terms of their exposure to R and understanding of reproducibility.
-Participants were grouped into clusters of four to five people, in order to facilitate the group assignment work later in the workshop.
-Participants were instructed to use sticky notes placed at the top of their laptop screens to indicate whether they had either successfully completed the task or were needing further support to troubleshoot a problem (as done by Carpentries workshops REF).
+Participants were grouped into four to five people, in order to facilitate the group assignment work later in the workshop.

-After each day, participants gave feedback on the structure and content of the workshop through a survey.
-This feedback has been used to improve on and enhance the `r-cubed` learning module, ensuring it gets better structured, continues to be relevant, and is beginner-friendly.
-The anonymous feedback is collected and saved in the repository for use in our efforts to improve the learning module.
+After each day, participants gave feedback on the structure and content of the workshop through a Google Forms survey.
+This anonymous feedback is saved in the repository and is used to improve on and enhance `r-cubed`, ensuring its continual improvement and relevance, and that it is beginner-friendly.

 # Story of the Project

-The learning material from this workshop was slowly built and taught in small pieces over many years by Luke Johnston.
+The learning material from this workshop was built and taught in small pieces over many years by Luke Johnston.
 The initial rationale for creating the material was largely due to the near complete lack of relevant training in academic settings on data management, coding and general workflows in data analysis, version control, and project management of scientific research.
-Work on the material accelerated when the Danish Diabetes Academy hosted the workshop and was heavily updated and revised with the current authors.
+Work on the material accelerated when the Danish Diabetes Academy hosted the workshop and was heavily updated and revised by the current author team.
 We greatly enjoy teaching the workshop and, based on the feedback from surveys, the participants do too!